Israel's Blockade Has Kept the Worst of the Coronavirus Out of Gaza. It Might Keep Aid Out Too

 Related Stories

-While it’s impossible to entirely rule out undetected infections in the wider community, rigorous contact tracing means “the number of positive cases we are seeing right now might give us the right picture,” says Gerald Rockenshaub, Head of the World Health Organization’s office for the occupied Palestinian territory.
+While it’s impossible to entirely rule out undetected infections in the wider community, rigorous contact tracing means “the number of positive cases we are seeing right now might give us the right picture,” says Gerald Rockenschaub, Head of the World Health Organization’s office for the occupied Palestinian territory.

 Such a low case rate is a function of Gaza’s isolation.
 In 2007, after the militant group Hamas violently expelled the Palestinian Authority from the Strip, Israel and Egypt imposed an air, land, and sea blockade that for almost 13 years has restricted the movement of people and goods in and out of the territory.